Total Knee Replacement Implants & Technique

 Current X-rays are compared to previous X-rays to see for any implant breakage, malalignment etc.

 Samples of bone and marrow tissue are usually removed during the surgery and sent to a laboratory to see if any infection is present.
 If an infection is present, a new artificial joint will probably not be put in There is almost always a bone loss around the primary prosthesis (see below).
-The surgeon deals with this problem by placing a bone graft or metal wedges (partial or complete) around the artificial joint to reinforce the bone.
+The Orthopaedic Knee Surgeon deals with this problem by placing a bone graft or metal wedges (partial or complete) around the artificial joint to reinforce the bone.
 This bone graft may come from your own body, such as bone taken from the pelvis during the same operation or obtained from the bone bank.

 After application of bone and other materials to rebuild the tibia and/or femur, a new prosthesis is implanted.
 It is challenging to imitate the natural shape of the bones after rebuilding the bone, so a specially designed prosthesis is usually needed.
-All of this is carefully planned by the surgeon before the operation.
+All of this is carefully planned by the Orthopaedic Knee Surgeon before the operation.
 To get the best and sturdiest fit between the tibial and femoral components, the surgeon adjusts and balances the soft tissues that surround the knee joint.
 Further adjustment is made by changing to a thicker plastic portion of the tibial component.
 In the end, the surgeon tries to get the best fit so that the knee is stable through a full range of movement.

 When the tibial and femoral components are in place and the soft tissues have been balanced, the surgeon will address the patella.
 In some cases, the patella may not need to be revised, especially when the surgeon sees good fixation of the original patella implant.